Call us for a quote on 0345 230 2323

 If your policy renews when you have an open claim running, you will still be able to claim under your expired policy until you reach your incident limit or until you have reached the time limit for the claim (be this 12 or 15 months after onset, depending on your cover).
 Most insurance companies will place an exclusion on the renewed policy for any conditions or incidents which occurred before renewal, to make sure that there is no possibility of claiming on both policies for the same condition.
 The exclusion on the renewed policy will not affect your claim, but it will mean that once you have reached your per incident limit or exceeded your 12 or 15 months after onset, you will not be able to make a further claim for the same condition or anything related to it.

-Complementary Treatments, sometimes referred to as Alternative Treatments, are treatments such as physiotherapy, laser treatment and remedial shoeing.
-They may not be provided by a vet themselves, but must be recommended by them to be paid as part of a claim.
-Not all vet fee cover options include Complimentary Treatments and those which do may have a separate incident limit.
+Complementary Treatments, sometimes referred to as Alternative Treatments, cover you for treatments such as physiotherapy, laser treatment and remedial shoeing.
+Not all vet fee cover options include complimentary treatments and those which do may have a separate incident limit.

-KBIS offer Complementary Treatment cover on our Competition policies at Bronze, Silver, Gold and Platinum level and also on our Leisure policies at Scale F & G level, with the maximum claimable amount being an allocation of up to £500 within the incident limit.
+KBIS offer Complementary Treatment cover on our Competition policies at Silver, Gold and Platinum level and also on our Leisure policies at Scale F & G level, with the limit being up to £500 within the incident limit.’

 A list of treatments which are viewed by KBIS as being complementary treatments can be viewed here.